How exactly do you say butterfly in Italian?

 La vita di una farfalla dura tre giorni.

-The lifetime of a butterfly is three days.
+The life of a butterfly is three days.

 Marco afferrò la farfalla tra pollice e indice.

-Marco grabbed the butterfly between his thumb and index finger.
+Marco caught the butterfly between his thumb and forefinger.

 Farfallino

-Farfalla, alongside farfallino, small butterfly, is also the translation for bow-tie in Italian.
+Farfalla, alongside farfallino, small butterfly, is also the Italian translation for bow-tie.
 It is so called because its shape resembles a butterfly!
-It can also be translated as papillon, from “butterfly” in French.
+It can also be translated as papillon, from the French word for “butterfly”.

 Farfallino is a masculine noun.